jetedonner/jetedonner.github.io/_posts/2022-10-04-3d-models-by-me.md

 </div>

 ### 3D Rat Model (Multi Animation, FBX, Blender)
 This video features a first preview of a animated 3D model of a Rat with different poses and with four different moves (Idle, Roaring, Jumping and Swimming).
 The model is created and animated with Blender 3.
-It's available for download as FBX and as Blend file from my website [kimhauser.ch](https://kimhauser.ch) or [Sketchfab](https://sketchfab.com/3d-models/rat-multi-animations-textured-c344c6ea50aa49a1b0a2719eac8593a0).
+It's available for download as FBX and as Blend file from my website [kimhauser.ch](https://kimhauser.ch){:target="_blank" rel="noopener"} or [Sketchfab](https://sketchfab.com/3d-models/rat-multi-animations-textured-c344c6ea50aa49a1b0a2719eac8593a0){:target="_blank" rel="noopener"}.
 Feel free to download, use and amend  it as you please.
 <div class="container-responsive-iframe">
 <iframe class="responsive-iframe" src="https://www.youtube.com/embed/na9RJR-v7CY" title="WormHole Effect No03" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 </div>
 _First Preview of 3D Rat Model (Multi Animation, FBX, Blender)_

+#### Downloads
+- [Download RAT files from my Google-Drive](https://drive.google.com/drive/folders/1-TeME0ZWePI_759PF8supBGDe3B3ADbm){:target="_blank" rel="noopener"}

 ### 3D Snake / Cobra Model (Basic Animation, FBX, Blender)
 This is an animated and textured model of a cobra I found on the web.
 I imoported the base model into blender,  rigged, textured and animated it so it will show a basic movement along a sine spline.
 You can download the BLEND file and use or amend it as you like for free in any of your projects (commercial or free)